Calculating holiday pay Holiday entitlement

 By law, holiday pay must include:

-• payments linked to doing tasks required in your contract, for example commission
+• payments linked to doing tasks required in the contract, for example commission

 • payments related to professional or personal status, for example for length of service, seniority or professional qualifications

-• other payments, for example overtime payments, if you've regularly been paid these during the last year
+• other payments, for example overtime payments, if an employee has regularly been paid these during the last year

-Your employer must include any relevant payments in at least 4 weeks of your holiday pay.
+Employers must include any relevant payments in at least 4 weeks of holiday pay.

-Some employers might include these payments in your full 5.6 weeks' paid holiday (statutory annual leave), but they do not have to.
+Some employers might include these payments in the full 5.6 weeks' paid holiday (statutory annual leave), but they do not have to.

 Rolled-up holiday pay

-You must get paid for your holiday when you take it.
-If your employer is spreading your holiday pay over the year by adding an amount on top of your hourly rate, this is known as 'rolled-up' holiday pay and your employer should not do this.
+Employees must get paid for their holiday when they take it.
+If an employer spreads holiday pay over the year by adding an amount on top of their employees' hourly rate, this is known as 'rolled-up' holiday pay.

 Leave years starting on or after 1 April 2024